itacentury/CenturyPackageBO1/README.md

 Everyone gets Marathon Pro, Steady Aim Pro and Hardened Pro.

-All snipers do unlimited damage only in S&D, in all other gamemodes I bumped the damage up by 8 to reduce a bit the hitmarkers, the damage of the other weapons is reduced by 5 but it doesn't noticibly change anything.
+All snipers do unlimited damage only in S&D, in all other gamemodes I bumped up the damage by 8 to reduce the hitmarkers, the damage of other weapons is reduced by 5 but it doesn't noticibly change anything.

 ### While in an Azza lobby

 When the Timer is at 1 second, 2 minutes are automatically added.
 Only works one time per round.

-All snipers do unlimited damage and every other weapon do 1 damage, even grenades, knifes etc. Tomahawks and balistic knife only deal damage at a certain distance.
+All snipers do unlimited damage and every other weapon do 1 damage (almost none), even grenades, knifes etc. Tomahawks and balistic knife only kill at a certain distance.

-Everyone gets Lightweight Pro to the other perks you get automatically.
+Everyone gets Lightweight Pro and the other perks you get automatically.

-A bot is automatically spawned on the enemy team if no bot has already been spawned.

 If the current map is Launch and someone is standing underneath the rocket.
 He automatically receives Godmode right before the rocket launches.
 Godmode is removed after the rocket is gone.